-Should we not receive your form, we will assume no changes in your pledge payments for the coming year, and will continue to process your Annual Commitment payments for 2019 accordingly.
+Should we not receive your form, we will assume no changes in your pledge payments for the coming year, and will continue to process your Annual Commitment payments for 2020 accordingly and will add the new Security Assessment as indicated..

 Why am I required to make an Annual Commitment in order to belong to the Temple?

-Membership at a religious institution should not be evaluated with the same criteria as membership at a health club is about supporting our warm and embracing environment, which provides engaging spiritual and meaningful life-cycle experiences for a diverse population.
-Our Annual Financial Commitments (dues) are a significant source of revenue to pay the salaries to attract and retain high caliber clergy and staff, cover our day-to-date operating expenses, care for our facilities, and underwrite many of our programs.
+Membership at a religious institution should not be evaluated with the same criteria as membership at a health club; it is about supporting our warm and embracing environment, which provides engaging spiritual and meaningful life-cycle experiences for a diverse population.
+While Endowment allocations, tuition and other fees provide a substantial portion of our income, we are still dependent on our Annual Financial Commitments / Dues as a significant source of revenue (63%) to pay the salaries to attract and retain high caliber clergy and staff, cover our day-to-date operating expenses, care for our facilities, and underwrite many of our programs.

 Is there a minimum requirement?